GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

       where we want to encode such information.
   - How this would work in practice:
     1. An application programmer adds a constructor/field to their *App-Tracing-Type*.
-    2. Programmer notates this as `internal` (in some manner)
+    2. Programmer notates this as `internal` (in some manner).
     3. No other code needs to change for the programmer to privately consume that tracing data.
-       - e.g., no ad hoc ToJSON/FromJSON instances!
+       - e.g., no *ad hoc* ToJSON/FromJSON instances need be written.
        - NOTE: no trace consumers should break as a result of this!

 - Maintainability and automation:
-  - There must be a "single source of truth" regarding current traces, their types and their hierarchical names from which
+  - There must be a "single source of truth" regarding current traces, their types and their hierarchical names.
+From this single source
     - we can generate efficient code to serialize/unserialize trace data as CBOR (or the like).
     - we generate code to read/write traces as JSON values